Lachlan-Mayne/english-notes/Peter/Human Resources.md

 - Qantas employ over 25,000 staff
 - Qantas is a highly unionised workforce, with 15 different unions representing their various types of employees
 - Qantas is a member of the Australian International Airlines Operation Group - an employer association

+## Legal Framework:
+- The laws and R